Introduction

 The Role of Gut Microbiota

-Healing Through the Gut
+Healing Through Gut

 Conclusion: Your Liver Reflects Your Lifestyle

 The good news?
-Early-stage NAFLD is reversible.
+Early-stage fatty liver disease is reversible.

-Remember, liver health is not just about what you drink—“It’s how you live and eat.”
+Remember, liver health is not just about what you drink

 -Nishmitha Bhandary